HenrikJoreteg/human-javascript/ch06-models.md

 Yet, you'll notice the examples all use `AmpersandModel` instead of `Backbone.Model`.

-Despite my love for Backbone, a few things finally drove me to create AmpersandModel:
+Despite our love for Backbone at &yet, a few things finally drove us to create [Ampersand.js](http://ampersandjs.com/).

+Backbone is brilliantly simple and solves many common problems in developing clientside applications.
+But we missed the focused simplicity of tiny modules in node-land.

+We wanted something similar in style and philosophy, but that fully embraced tiny modules, npm, and browserify.
+For more info on those tools check out the [Ampersand.js site](http://ampersandjs.com/).

+The specific things we wanted from models are:

 #### 1. Readability